 - Keep a copy of the annual vestry resolution.
 Note that it is not the vestry or governing board’s decision as to the amount you can designate as a housing allowance.
 The vestry or governing board’s only responsibility is to vote its approval of that housing allowance designation and to document its action in the minutes of the meeting.
 You determine the amount by estimating the amount that you anticipate spending to provide yourself with a primary home.

-Throughout the year, keep a record of what you actually spent on housing. — See the most up-to-date Tax Guide for Episcopal Ministers for details of what expenses are considered qualified housing expenses.
+Throughout the year, keep a record of what you actually spent on housing. — See the most up-to-date Clergy Tax Return Preparation Guide for details of what expenses are considered qualified housing expenses.

 Determine the fair market rental value, furnished plus utilities.
 It can be done by either:

 - Contacting a real estate agent to provide you with an estimate of what your house would rent for as it is furnished.
 Then add utilities, or

 - Checking the cost of local rentals in your area for housing of your type.
 Add the cost of utilities and furnishings.
 You can check out a furnishing rental company to estimate the cost of furniture.

 Use the lowest of the three methods as your clergy housing allowance designation when preparing your taxes.

 Get an estimate of the fair market rental value as discussed above.